lodash/lodash.com/README.md

 ## Incrementing the Lodash Version

-1. Generate new documentation by running `npm run doc:sitehtml` in the `lodash/lodash` repo & copying it over.
+1. Generate new documentation by running `npm run doc:sitehtml` from the [Lodash repository](https://github.com/lodash/lodash).
+2. Copy the generated documentation from `lodash/doc/` to `lodash.github.io/docs/`.
-2. Update the `release` field in `_config.yml`.
+3. Update the `release` field in `_config.yml`.